 Preservation of the chapel was always the main consideration throughout the extension design.
 The modern building would stand alone from the chapel, not to compete with it but to fade into the background and allow the chapel to remain the hero.
 But whether or not to physically link the two buildings was what kept Simon awake at night.
 His main concern was not damaging or interrupting the facade of the chapel.

-Inspired by architecture that bridges the new and the old, such as the Adelaide State Library, Simon and Lauren chose a glass walkway to connect the chapel and the modern extension.
-While functionally protecting the family from external elements as they travel between the two buildings, glass wouldn’t conceal the chapel’s original facade.
-In collaboration with Palmers Glass, the linkway doesn’t just connect the old and the new, it pays homage to those who will forever grace the property, with every name of those buried in the cemetery and the years they passed etched into the ceiling panel.
+Inspired by architecture that blends old and new, like the Adelaide State Library, Simon and Lauren added a glass walkway between the chapel and the modern extension.
+It protects the family from the weather while keeping the chapel’s original facade visible.
+Designed with Palmers Glass, the linkway connects past and present.
+Every ceiling panel is etched with the names and dates of those buried in the cemetery, honouring their memory.
 “The link between the two buildings generated the most heated discussions and focused problem solving, and resulted in something we are truly proud of,” say Simon and Lauren.